somsagar07/Boro/README.md

 ## How we built it

-Frameworks Used:
+#### Frameworks Used:

-1.React JS: Hooks, Axios
+* React JS: Hooks, Axios

-2.A JavaScript library called MapboxGL
+* A JavaScript library called MapboxGL

-3. Express JS(A node.js framework)
+* Express JS(A node.js framework)
---------we basically created a full-stack application with MERN

-### Database Used:
+#### Database Used:

-1.MongoDB
+* MongoDB

-### Challenges we ran into
+## Challenges we ran into

-1.Making use of MapboxGL in react hooks due to limited tutorials
+* Making use of MapboxGL in react hooks due to limited tutorials

-2.Making sure the data is always up and running so that it doesn't just go on every refresh
+* Making sure the data is always up and running so that it doesn't just go on every refresh

-3.Stopping the infinite looping of fetching data from a http req when using Axios
+* Stopping the infinite looping of fetching data from a http req when using Axios

-### Accomplishments that we're proud of:
+## Accomplishments that we're proud of:

-1.Made a fully functionally MERN Stack Application
+* Made a fully functionally MERN Stack Application

-2.Provided an affordable easy to use solution for the world's waste management problem
+* Provided an affordable easy to use solution for the world's waste management problem

-3.Found and used an alternative for Google Maps (as they have started charging money for using Maps)
+* Found and used an alternative for Google Maps (as they have started charging money for using Maps)

-### What we learned
+## What we learned

-1.Use of different types of hooks in React
+* Use of different types of hooks in React

-2.Handling MapboxGL
+* Handling MapboxGL

-3.Using Routes
+* Using Routes

-4.Handling HTTP requests
+* Handling HTTP requests

-### What's next for BORO Maps?
+## What's next for BORO Maps?

 Adding more features like:

-1.Asking the user to verify the address with an admin user interaction
+* Asking the user to verify the address with an admin user interaction

-2.Allowing users to add more than one items
+* Allowing users to add more than one items

-3.Making an easy-to-use dashboard
+* Making an easy-to-use dashboard

-4.Keeping it affordable and reaching out to the people
+* Keeping it affordable and reaching out to the people

-5.Adding more map functions
+* Adding more map functions